Battle of Tripoli (2011): 25 August

 Rebels stated that they had nearly captured Gaddafi when they raided a private house and found evidence that he had spent at least a night there previously.
 They also besieged a compound where they believed him to be hiding, though they did not explain the reasons for the belief.
 Opposition forces were also still trying to fight their way into the Abu Salim and Al Hadba al Khadra areas, where loyalists were still in control.

 It was also reported that Gaddafi loyalists destroyed a Libyan Airlines passenger plane that was parked at Tripoli International Airport.
 Meanwhile, sporadic-yet-heavy artillery fire occurred at the airport when rebels tried to take control of a highway leading from the airport to Tripoli.
 CNN reported a "fierce firefight in one corner of Muammar Gaddafi's compound" at about 2:00 local time.

 Reuters reported that rebels stormed the Abu Salim district after a NATO airstrike.

 26 August

 At Khilit al-Ferjan and Qasr bin Ghashir, two loyalist camps in the Tripoli area, loyalists killed "numerous detainees", according to eyewitnesses.
 Grenades and gunfire were used on a large group of prisoners after about 160 escaped from a metal hangar.

 At this time, Muammar Gaddafi held a meeting with his son Khamis and daughter Ayesha at a military compound in the city, following which they all left Tripoli in two heavily guarded convoys towards Sabha.
 Ayesha later continued to the Algerian border along with her mother and two brothers.
-Khamis was reported, by the rebels, to had been killed in a NATO air-strike on 29 August, while traveling to Bani Walid, but there was no independent confirmation of this and NATO stated they had no information on his fate.
+Khamis was reported, by the rebels, to have been killed in a NATO air-strike on 29 August, while traveling to Bani Walid, but there was no independent confirmation of this and NATO stated they had no information on his fate.